Skip to main content

 Monitored competitors

-The left panel shows all the competitors you are currently tracking.
-For each competitor, you can see:
+The left panel lists the competitors you currently track.
+For each one you can see:

-• Associated names: Alternative names or variations the AI might use to refer to this competitor (e.g., “AWS” for “Amazon Web Services”)
+• Associated names — alternative names or variations the AI might use for this competitor.

-• Actions: Edit competitor details, view their website, or remove them from tracking
+• Actions — edit competitor details or remove them from tracking.

 Associated names